wbunting/webmenu/README.md

 For reasons unknown to me at the moment it looks like the Tauri dev server doesn't accept CLI arguments.
 So to develop you'll need to modify the frontend code with a manual input of list elements instead of getting it from the CLI arguments.

+Then you need two run two servers the frontend and Tauri.

 ## Philosophy

-- Web users should not have to run untrusted javascript in browsers to do basic navigation
+- Web users should not have to run nonfree javascript in browsers to do basic navigation
 - There is a lot of duplicated work in creating listview UI for the web.
 This aims to just coalesce all those implementations into a single binary.
 - Browsers should not be the only (or even primary?) way of interfacing with the web.
-They are good for some things, but require lots of clicks and execute somewhat arbitrary code on users systems that is not free.
+They are good for some things, but require a lot of system resources to run and are easy attack vectors for malicious code.
-- UNIX philosophy is HARDER to write good code for than a monolith application, but it generally produces longer lasting applications

 ### Why HTML?

-- Our core uses Rust for the messaging between the binary and the webview, we could have easily used some binding to produce list UI in GTK etc, but this is much harder for end users to learn.
-HTML is widely known and inherently secure as just a markup language (except for the <script> tag).
+Our core uses Rust for the messaging between the binary and the webview, we could have easily used some binding to produce list UI in GTK etc, but this is much harder for end users to learn.
+HTML is widely known and inherently secure as just a markup language (except for the `<script>` tag).

 ### Why Webview?